Perron scores in OT to lift Blues past Flames 3-2 - WHIZ News

+After TJ Brodie was sent off for holding in the extra period, the Blues took advantage with Perron’s eighth of the season — and fifth that proved to be the deciding goal — on a one-timer off a pass from Ryan O’Reilly.

+“I haven’t been out on 4-on-3’s that much in my career so you kind of have to get a feel for it the first few seconds,” Perron said.
+“The guys did a good job.
+O’Reilly put it right in my wheelhouse there and I was able to put it home.”

-Ryan O’Reilly and Ivan Barbashev also scored for St. Louis, and Perron and O’Reilly each added an assist.
-Jordan Binnington stopped 27 shots to help the defending Stanley Cup champions complete a perfect four-game trip and with their fifth straight away from home.
+Ryan O’Reilly and Ivan Barbashev also scored for St. Louis, and Jordan Binnington stopped 27 shots to help the defending Stanley Cup champions complete a perfect four-game trip and with their fifth straight away from home.

-Matthew Tkachuk and Travis Hamonic scored in a 5:05 stretch late in the third period to tie the score for Calgary after St. Louis led 2-0.
-David Rittich finished with 25 saves.

-After TJ Brodie was sent off for holding in the extra period, the Blues took advantage with Perron’s eighth of the season.
+It was also the Blues’ fifth overtime win this season — each coming during their current streak.

+“We’re just finding a way to get it done,” O’Reilly said.
+“We’re confident going into these situations.
+We’re not flustered even though we wanted to hold them off the right way.
+We’re confident.
+(Binnington) back there was playing unbelievable, poised.
+We’re just confident.”

 O’Reilly has four goals and seven assists during the winning streak, and Perron has three goals and seven assists to give the Blues the second-best record in the NHL second at 12-3-3.
 They are just two points behind the Washington Capitals.